docker/community/Organizers/guidelines.md

 - If you experience difficulties with Docker products or programs, give us the opportunity to address your feedback in advance.
 - Make sure you're subscribed to the Docker Organizers mailing list to stay informated about the latest Docker News and community activities

-#Enforcing this Code of Conduct
+#Enforcing these Community Guidelines

-Docker reserves the right to remove any member from the Organizer program for violating this Code of Conduct.
+Docker reserves the right to remove any member from the Organizer program for violating these guidelines.
 In the event of a violation, the Docker community team will review the situation and determine the consequences on a case by case basis.
 When an organizer is removed from the program, we retire the remaining benefits and his or her access to Docker Organizer resources.

 #Additional Resources